 This was my third spontaneous research trip to the Lake District in July last year.

 I’d wanted to explore the Keswick and Derwent Water area for linocut print ideas.
 A friend tagged me in a post from Littletown Farm, that said they were opening up a field to a few campers.
-It was just a field with use of their cafe loo and sink but I decided that this was the sign that I was meant to go.
-The hamlet of Little Town, in the Newland Valley was made famous by Beatrix Potter’s book, The Tale of Mrs Tiggy-Winkle.
+It was just a field with the use of their cafe loo and sink but I decided that this was the sign that I was meant to go.
+The hamlet of Little Town, in the Newland Valley, was made famous by Beatrix Potter’s book, The Tale of Mrs Tiggy-Winkle.

 York Open Studios is usually in April but last year was postponed until July.
-I literally shut my door after last Sunday of the event and packed my car with my camping kit and walking boots.
+I shut my door after the last Sunday of the event and packed my car with my camping kit and walking boots.
 Setting off early Monday morning for the Newlands Valley, I left a house of chaos behind me!

-The weather was glorious, so I fitted in 4 days walking in the area.
+The weather was glorious, so I fitted in 4 days of walking in the area.
 The lack of a shower meant a dunk in the lakes, tarn or beck!

 Day 1.
 Cat Bells